US, China dampen expectations as trade talks open

 Liu will "exchange views with the US delegation on economic and trade issues of common concern to the US and China", China's official news agency Xinhua said Wednesday.

+The two sides are set to begin meetings at China's state guest house Thursday afternoon and continue on Friday, the US embassy said.

-Liu visited Washington earlier this year for trade talks but few tangible results came out of the meetings.
+Liu's visit to Washington earlier this year for trade talks produced few tangible results.

 - Tech battle -

-The immediate threat of tariffs obscures the larger competition in technology looming over the talks.
+The immediate threat of tariffs obscures an escalating contest between the two countries over technology.

 US officials are concerned about Beijing's 'Made in China 2025' industrial policy which they see as a Chinese plan to dominate key high tech industries.